Arnaud6128/wincpctelera/README.md

 https://github.com/lronaldo/cpctelera

 WinCpctelera is a Windows implementation of the API of CPCTelera and use GDI or SDL.
-The objective is to code and debug easily under Windows environment (i use visual c++) and use the same code to compile for CPC with Cygwin and CPCTelera.
+The objective is to code and debug easily under Windows environment (i use visual c++) and use the same code to compile for CPCTelera project.

 Some functions are also provided to help debug or to have a better code compatibility with CPC, they are in directory **_helper**

+Cross compressor are also provided in the directory **_compressor** :
+- Exomizer (not the optimized version) from Magnus Lind
+- Lz48 from Roudoudou

 There are some limitations :
 - Changing mode (0,1,2) on interrupt don't work and corrupt display